mpollmeier/scala-repl-pp/README.md

 val res0: Int = 42
 ```

-For scripts you can use the `//> using classpath` directive:
+For scripts you can use the `//> using classpath` directive as well.
 ```bash
 echo '//> using classpath foo
 println(new Foo().foo)' > myScript.sc